The reason why there are fewer insects

 Do you know how many insects there are for each human?
 I suppose it is a difficult question.

-Recent figures indicate there are more than 200 million.
+New figures indicate there are more than 200 million.
 Recently there was an article published in the New York Times.
 It says there is some 300 pound of insects for each pound of human flesh.
 My brain refuses to try and visualize this but I know it is lots!

 Photo Source: Pixabay